Planning In Natural Language Improves LLM Search For Code Generation: Limitations and Future Work

 \section{Limitations and Future Work}

-While \method{PlanSearch} substantially improves diversity over idea space at inference-time, fundamentally, improvements in diversity should come at the post-training stage.
+While \method{PlanSearch} substantially improves diversity over idea space at inference-time, fundamentally, improvements in diversity should come at the post-training stage, like with methods such as o1~\cite{openai2024learning}.
 This likely requires re-imagining the post-training pipeline for LLMs around search, instead of the current paradigm optimized for a single correct response.
-This may require both collecting high quality post-training data that is also sufficiently diverse, and new learning objectives that do not aim solely to maximize the expected reward of a given response.
-We are optimistic around future work to design significantly improved post-training objectives that maximize both quality and diversity and which specifically optimized to use inference-time compute to maximum effectiveness.
+We are optimistic about future work in designing improved post-training objectives to maximize both quality and diversity, while specifically optimized to use inference-time compute to maximum effectiveness.

-In terms of methodological improvements to \mname{}, \mname{} currently searches all leaf nodes in the search tree uniformly.
-Because of this, it becomes quickly intractable to go further than a couple levels deep, and in our experiments, we are only able to go two levels down the tree.
-Several approaches based on Monte-Carlo Tree Search (MCTS), such as Tree of Thought \cite{yao2023tree} or Reasoning as Planning \citep{hao2023reasoning}, have suggested that some form of dynamic pruning and expansion of nodes can be very helpful.
-We are optimistic that \mname{} can be further improved by such methods.
-Furthermore, \mname{} is a fairly elementary method taking advantage of the paradigm that searching over a \emph{conceptual or idea space} is an effective method to improve diversity, and thus, downstream task performance.
-It is completely feasible to search at an even higher level of abstraction than observations, which may be used to inject even more diversity into the final generated outputs.

 \mname{} and \method{IdeaSearch} tradeoff a slight deterioration of pass@1 performance for a large improvement in pass@k performance.
 However, in many such cases outside of code generation, it is infeasible to run an LLM-based model for more than a few attempts at most.
 For example, in Figure~\ref{fig:pass@k_livecodebench}, \method{PlanSearch} does not significantly outperform \method{Repeated Sampling} until $k \geq 4$.